phillwatson/one-stop/executor-lib/README.md

 queues a new task instance passing any payload it requires.
 The scheduler will execute it as soon as a thread is available.

-These are useful when a service needs to avoid performing a "long-running" action as a result of a client request.
+These are useful when a service needs to performing a "long-running" action as a result of a client request.
 The task can be offloaded to a background thread to be run at some later time (preferably asap).

 They are also useful to share the load of a bulk operation; allowing the work to be shared across hosting services and their threads.
 For example;
 a scheduled task may run to iterate over all accounts and perform some action on them.
-Rather than perform those action synchronously, it may spawn/queue a Jobbing task for each account.
+Rather than process each account synchronously, it may spawn/queue a Jobbing task for each account.

 These tasks can operate without any configuration, requiring only to